-and the track record of male employees taking childcare leave We will continue to improve the child-rearing support program.
+and the track record of male employees taking childcare leave.
+We will continue to improve the child-rearing support program.

-Output to the set of the set o realization of a comfortable working environment
+Promotion of health and safety activities and realization of a comfortable working environment

 To secure a safe working environment and achieve zero occupational accidents, we have in place the "Company-Wide Safety and Hygiene Management Policy," and the Safety and Hygiene Committee at each office addresses any issues at workplace.
 Information on the committees' actions is shared at the Company-Wide Safety and Hygiene Committee, which convenes guarterly, in order to raise the level of health and safety activities at each office.